Q: Where does my cruise start and end?

 Q: How do I book a cruise?

 Go to the Cruise Packages page and select your package based on how many passengers will be sailing and the length of cruise you prefer.
-When you click on that selection, scroll down to the Sailing Date section and pick a destination and date based on where the Yacht will be at the time you want to sail.
-Please go to the contact page and email, firstname.lastname@example.org or call 303-726-3405, to confirm that your chosen dates are still available prior to submitting payment.
-Click add to cart and you will be prompted to complete the Cruise Preferences form to provide us with all of the information we need to provide you with the perfect vacation.
-Once you have confirmed the date you can pay online.
+Please go to the contact page and email, firstname.lastname@example.org or call 303-726-3405, to confirm that your chosen dates are still available.
+You will then be given instructions for confirming your cruise and payment.

 Q: What should I pack?